Digitally Supporting U of I Urbana-Champaign Return to Campus

 What the expanded partnership provides

-U of I faculty, staff and students have access to OSF OnCall Connect support directly through a 24/7 Nurse Hotline or through the Safer Illinois smart phone app.
+U of I faculty, staff and students have access to OSF OnCall Connect support directly through the Safer Illinois smart phone app.

 Within the app, the campus community will be given options for a variety of digital tools and personalized, convenient support available through OSF HealthCare.
 They include: